liqd/adhocracy3/docs/source/style_guide/fe_structure.rst

 This mechanism happens at runtime and therefore missing dependencies and circular imports can only be detected at runtime.

+..
+FIXME: Angular modules have some major downsides:

+   - They hide which services, directives and filters actually are registered
+   - They need an additional name
+   - They can not really be used with widgets because widget directives can only be defined where we know widgets *and* adapters.

 How we use it
 -------------